If you have been in an accident, you have questions. As experienced personal injury attorneys, we have the answers.

 We never charge you for a consultation at our law firm in Madison Wisconsin, so if you have more questions, simply give me a call.
 After practicing personal injury law for over twenty years, I am sure we can help.

 Attorney Terrence M. Polich is an attorney at Lawton & Cates.
-Attorney Polich is an experienced trial lawyer, specializing in auto accident, motorcycle accident, bicycle accident and other injury cases.
+Attorney Polich is an experienced trial lawyer, specializing in auto accidents, motorcycle accidents, bicycle accidents, and other injury cases.